jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

 Lesson 3
 ---------

+There are many ways to run jgmenu.
+In lesson 1, you saw jgmenu as a
+long-running application.
+As we go through the next few lessons we
+will run jgmenu as a short-lived applications.
+This means that it
+starts from scratch every time it is called.

-Let us put XDG system menus to one side and get back to basics.
+Let us put XDG system menus and `jgmenu_run` to one side and get
-The next few lessons will explain how you can build your own menu
-from scratch.
+back to basics.
 Try the following:

     echo >foo.txt <<EOF
     xterm